tudelft3d/geogeeks/docs/misc/ssh.md

     Under Windows it should be possible to do the same as macOS/Linux with [puttyssh](https://putty.org/).

-    Another alternative is to install `Windows Subsystem for Linux` and some Linux distribution (e.g. `Ubuntu`) and follow the same instructions as those for macOS/Linux.
+    The best alternative is to use [WSL](../computer/wsl.md) and follow the same instructions as those for macOS/Linux.

     To copy files using a graphic interface use WinSCP, and configure a session following the figures here:
     ![WinSCP0](./img/WinSCP0.jpeg)